 A good live chat software should have the following features: 1.
 A real-time typing view, that lets you see what your customers are typing before they even send their message.
 2. Canned responses that speed up response times.
 3. File sharing including photos, documents, videos, links, and GIFs.
 4. Chat transfers and routing to appropriate support agents.
 5. Chat history and archives that allow you to review what was said in each chat.
 6. Pre-chat forms that allow you to gather important customer information before the chat begins.
 7. Offline forms that allow users to message you on live chat outside of business hours.
 8. Pro-active chat invitations that pop up on user’s screens and prompt them to chat with you.

 If you want to have access to old chat transcripts and chat history, make sure your software offers a ticketing system as well.
 If it does, all of your past chats will be saved in the form of a ticket and can be viewed at any time inside your software’s dashboard.

 How quickly do you need to respond to a live chat?

 If you want to provide excellent customer service you should respond to live chats in under 3 minutes.
 On average, companies take 2 minutes and 40 seconds to respond to an initial chat message.

 The first step to set up live chat support on your WordPress site is to find a live chat software provider.
 Once you’ve picked a provider, download their WordPress plugin inside WordPress.
 To do this log in to your WordPress site and click on Plugins in your admin panel.
-Click install new plugin, and search for your chat provider.
+Click Install a new plugin, and search for your chat provider.
 Once you find it, click Install Now and Activate Plugin.
-Log in to your chat software, select the chat button you like, and copy its HTML code to clipboard (Ctrl + C).
+Log in to your chat software, select the chat button you like, and copy its HTML code to the clipboard (Ctrl + C).
 Head back to WordPress.
 Click your provider’s plugin and paste (Ctrl + V) the chat button code inside the Button Code box.
 Click save, refresh your website, and your live chat will be ready to use.